Bachelor of Science in Social Work (BSW)

 The mission of the baccalaureate program is: we value service, justice, integrity, competence, and the power of scientific inquiry to create a diverse, equitable, and accessible School focused on human rights and enhanced quality of life for persons and communities, locally and globally.

-1. To provide a professional education that prepares generalist practitioners to enhance, advocate, and support social and economic justice and personal well-being for all people.
+• Enhance, advocate and support social and economic justice and personal well-being for all people.

 Image

-When you earn your BSW from Western Michigan University, you will be prepared for entry- or mid-level careers in various settings, including:
+When you earn your BSW from Western Michigan University, you will be prepared for entry or mid-level careers in various settings, including:

 • Adoption agencies